-Elegantly designed and feature-rich, ProofHub is project management software that helps teams to plan, collaborate, organize and deliver projects.
+Elegantly designed and feature-rich, ProofHub is project management software that helps teams to plan, collaborate, organise and deliver projects.

 Task world touts themselves as “empowers your team to finish work on time, measure performance and accomplish great results”.

-Twoodo use conversations to manage projects, offering an all-in-1 solution (discuss, organize, execute), clearer communication (no more emails!) and self-organized messaging (organize as you type).
+Twoodo use conversations to manage projects, offering an all-in-1 solution (discuss, organise, execute), clearer communication (no more emails!) and self-organised messaging (organise as you type).

 Work section offers intuitive and easy to use project management & time planning, and advertises over 12,000 teams currently using the tool.

 Write says they are project management software your business needs, with the insights you love & the security you require.